The Future of Liberty with Mitch Daniels

 Mitch Daniels (18:57):

-Amity Shlaes (19:21):
+Amity Shlaes (19:22):

-And then tells him what to do.
-There was a very murky ideologue whose influence I didn't truly recognize in the writing of Forgotten Man.
-That's the book which was written published in 2007.
-Now there's a writer at the Council on Foreign Relations, an economist named Ben Steil, S-T-E-I-L. And he just did a profile of Henry Wallace, the agriculture secretary, and Henry Wallace was way weirder than we knew.
-He talked to spirits above and set Agriculture policy off that.
-And he also, I'd say he was an ideologue, but it wasn't.
-He played the role of ideologue and he basically wrote the Ag Acts.
-We had several, he believed in resettling people.
-That was the Soviet type of thing he did.
-So he liked to move large populations around.
-We had a resettlement administration and then we had something called the Farm Security Administration that did that.
-And this all came from [inaudible].
-And he went over to Russia and he went over to, oh my gosh, to China.
-And he was really tricked by the Potemkin villages.
-And he told Moscow sort of things.
-And my general take on the New Deal, Mitch is not that the new dealers, the big ones were all spies.
-That's not so they were just men who were overly influenced by Russia, the fools of Russia actually,
+I don't know.
+I mean, they take turns.
+The ideologue gets the crafty guy into office, then tells him what to do.
+There was a very murky ideologue whose influence I didn't truly recognize in the writing of The Forgotten Man, that's the book, which was published in 2007 now.
+There's a writer at the Council on Farm Relations, an economist named Ben Steil, S-T-E-I-L. And he just did a profile of Henry Wallace, the agriculture secretary, and Henry Wallace was way weirder than we thought.
+He talked to spirits above and set agriculture policy off that.
+I'd say he was an ideologue, but he played the role of ideologue, and he basically wrote the Ag Acts.

 Mitch Daniels (21:02):